Support a New Generation of Culinary Professionals

-This allows time for 150 hours of culinary classes, 20 hours for a Food Handling Certification course, 100 hours of high volume production experience, 100 hours of cafeteria experience, 100 hours of restaurant experience, and 40 hours for a Life and Employment Skills course.
+This allows time for 150 hours of culinary classes, 20 hours for a food handling certification course, 100 hours of high volume production experience, 100 hours of cafeteria experience, 100 hours of restaurant experience, and 40 hours for a life and employment skills course.
 Training in restaurant, institutional, and cafeteria cooking will prepare students for diverse job opportunities.

-MEET CAP GRADUATES
+MEET CULINARY ARTS PROGRAM GRADUATES

 JOSH AND DOMINIC